neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Templating.rst

 	}

 * The PHPDoc is part of the code!
-Fluid extracts the argument datatypes from the PHPDoc.
+Fluid extracts the argument data types from the PHPDoc.
 * You can simply register arguments to the view helper by adding them as method arguments of the ``render()`` method.
 * Using ``$this->renderChildren()``, everything between the opening and closing